GilShmaya/KnowledgeBaseForWordPrediction/README.md

 - Map each line into two files :

 <r1, Aggregator> : Aggregator contains the data: corpus group 1, parameter R, and r2.
+When R is equal to r1.

 <r2, Aggregator> : Aggregator contains the data: corpus group 2, parameter R, and r1.
+When R is equal to r1.

 ###### Reducer :

-- Gets as input the files from the mappersand combines the values of Nr1, Nr2, Tr1, Tr2 for each R ( what is R ??? )
+- Gets as input the files from the mappersand combines the values of Nr1, Nr2, Tr1, Tr2 for each R. When R is a number of occurrences in the corpus.

 ##### Job 3 - Joiner